nashmit/SUNDIALS2Matlab/README.md

 # SUNDIALS2Matlab
 practical numerical optimization Heidelberg ( Matlab integration of SUNDIALS )

+#Instalation!
+This project requires CasADi framework which can be taken from here: https://web.casadi.org/get/ The CasADi folder must be placed inside SUNDIALS2Matlab folder.

 > **_NOTE:_**  This is an initial description of the interface.
 I will extend the number of needed functions over time.
 But i guess the description below enables you to start the implementation.
 The names of the functions are not very precise; maybe you have a better idea...